tmeynier/machine_learning_project_1/README.md

 # machine_learning_project_1
 A Machine Learning for Health Care project.
 It performs a classification of ECG data into normal and abnormal signals (Time Series Analysis)

-See the pdf report in the repository for any more detail
+See the pdf report in the repository for any more details.